TL;DR

 Once your policy starts, a two-year "moratorium period" begins.
 During this time, you cannot claim for any of those pre-existing conditions identified in the 5-year lookback.

-If you need treatment for a new condition that you've never had before (e.g., you develop gallstones for the first time), you are typically covered from day one, subject to your policy's terms.
+If you may need treatment for a new condition that you've generally not had before (e.g., you develop gallstones for the first time), you are typically covered from day one, subject to your policy's terms.

 Step 3: The 2-Year Trouble-Free Period

 This is the key to getting a pre-existing condition covered.
-For a condition to become eligible for cover, you must serve a continuous two-year period after your policy has started without:
+For a condition to become eligible for cover, you should consider whether you may need to serve a continuous two-year period after your policy has started without:

 - Experiencing any symptoms of that condition.